 - Lack of movement (leading to increase obesity rates)

 - Exposure to violence

 - Atrophy in gray brain matter (where processing occurs in the brain)

-- Addictive tendencies (due to dopamine being released in the system, a hormone which simulates reward processing in the brain and addictions)
+- Addictive tendencies (due to dopamine being released in the system, a hormone that simulates reward processing in the brain and addictions)

 - Impaired brain function (decrease in impulse control, abnormal brain activity which leads to poor task performance)

-When your child has too much screen time, their entire mood and behavior is changed!
+When your child has too much screen time, their entire mood and behavior are changed!
 Their brain can actually be damaged from too much screen time.

 How Sleep Affects Behavior